aviciot/informatica_insight_portal/README.md

 In addition to metadata exploration, the portal provides advanced capabilities to **analyze and visualize Informatica performance statistics** at various levels — from full workflows to individual sessions.
-helping teams identify inefficiencies, performance bottlenecks, and execution anomalies.
+helping teams identify inefficiencies, performance bottlenecks, and execution anomalies (baed ML scikit) )

 To ensure optimal performance and responsiveness, the application fetch once once the data from PROD DB and caches all relevant metadata and execution data in a local database .